hrkt/command-as-a-service/README.md

 ## It does...

-cmd-exec-server executes the command specified by app-settings.json, with STDIN from HTTP request body, and returns STDOUT in HTTP response body.
+command-as-a-service executes the command with options specified in the url, with STDIN from HTTP request body, and returns STDOUT in HTTP response body.

 ## It does not...